Git Software Development Guidelines: Improving Team Collaboration

 3.3.
 Code Review

-• Pull Requests: All changes should be made through PRs and require at least one team member’s review and approval.
+• Pull Request (PR): All code changes must go through PR and require at least one team member’s review and approval.

 • Automated Testing: Ensure all automated tests pass before merging.
-The team uses Gitea Action for automated testing.
+The team uses Gitea Actions for automated testing.

-• Use Squash Commit for merging: This keeps the history clean and avoids unnecessary merge commits.
+• Squash and Merge: Use Squash Commit to merge, keeping the version history clean and avoiding unnecessary Merge Commits.

 logo